 13 Email A/B Testing Mistakes that Limit Your Success0

 “You have to test, otherwise you are just making an educated guess,” said Stuart Clark of Red C at Litmus Live London 2017.
-Email A/B testing was a recurring topic at all three Litmus Live events.
+Email A/B testing was a recurring topic at all three Litmus Live events last year, as well as this year.
 That’s no surprise because it’s one of the most powerful opportunities for email marketers to iterate and improve their campaigns.